Genuine VC:

 The real opportunity here is in the business model itself – not just providing paid advertising listings (or even contextual relevant advertising adjacent to the listings themselves), but rather actually participating in the transaction as a percentage fee.
 The more intimate the relationship these marketplaces play in the transaction, the greater the value they can capture from it.
 As Rentacoder has demonstrated, this level of is engagement is possible by assuming the risk of the transaction, which gives both transacting parties the comfort in “paying” for the introductory services in a substantial manner.

-Just as it looks like the all-purpose job sites are having trouble recently competing vs. niche sites (as paidContent and Businessweek report), perhaps there is a real opportunity for specialized vertical matching of buyers/sellers as well.
+Just as it looks like the all-purpose job sites are having trouble recently competing vs. niche sites, perhaps there is a real opportunity for specialized vertical matching of buyers/sellers as well.
 Rather than just connecting for the sake of connecting, I think one evolution of the social networking space (and especially one towards monetization) will focus on these types of connections.
 Rumor has it that MySpace is already doing very well with its classifieds, but I hypothesize that more focused solutions (many from startups) will also make an significant impact in the future.

 David Beisel